wangkx/Ingress-Configuration-1/user-pass authentication.md

 The auth-secret can have two forms:

 * auth-file - default, an htpasswd file in the key auth within the secret
-* auth-map - the keys of the secret are the usernames, and the values are the hashed passwords
+* auth-map - the keys of the secret are the usernames, and the values are the hashed passwords ?Can we give some examples for auth-map

 ```
 nginx.ingress.kubernetes.io/auth-secret-type: [auth-file|auth-map]